Interference Resurrection of the $\tau$ Dipole through Quantum Tomography: Spin Correlations and Quantum Tomography

 \paragraph{Concurrence} One entanglement witness that is often used is the concurrence $\mathcal{C}[\rho]$~\cite{Wootters_1998}, defined in terms of the spin-flipped density matrix $\tilde{\rho}= (\sigma_2\otimes \sigma_2)\rho^*(\sigma_2\otimes\sigma_2)$.
 The decreasingly ordered eigenvalues $\lambda_i$ of the matrix $\omega= \sqrt{\sqrt{\tilde{\rho}}\rho\sqrt{\tilde{\rho}}}$ or, equivalently, the square root of the eigenvalues of the matrix $\Omega= \rho\tilde{\rho}$, are used to define~\cite{Wootters_1998}

 Null concurrence is attained for separable states, while the maximum value of $1$ is attained for maximally entangled states.

-\paragraph{CHSH Inequality} Arguably the most famous form of non-classical correlations is the violation of so-called Bell inequalities, which are always satisfied in local and realistic theories.
+\paragraph{CHSH Inequality} Arguably the most famous form of non-classical correlations is the violation of a set of inequalities, the ``Bell inequalities'', which are always satisfied in local and realistic theories.
 A particularly useful form, the CHSH (Clauser-Horne-Shimony-Holt) inequality~\cite{CHSH_1969}, allowed the first-ever experimental determination of Bell non-locality~\cite{PhysRevLett.28.938} and is still a cornerstone of quantum information studies.

-For two-qubit systems, the so-called ``Horodecki criterion'' for violating the CHSH inequality can be calculated in terms of the spin correlation matrix $C$ only~\cite{Horodecki1995340}.
+For two-qubit systems, a criterion due to Horodecki for violating the CHSH inequality can be expressed in terms of the spin correlation matrix $C$ only~\cite{Horodecki1995340}.
 One defines $(m_1,m_2,m_3)$ as the eigenvalues of $M=C^TC$ in decreasing order.
 According to the Horodecki criterion, the CHSH inequality is violated if and only if~\cite{Horodecki1995340}

 Maximum violation is obtained at $\mathfrak{m}_{12}=2$, and separable states have $\mathfrak{m}_{12}=0$.
 It is worth noting that, in general, violation of Bell inequalities is a stronger condition than entanglement; the two notions coincide only for pure two-qubit bipartite states~\cite{Gisin1991201}. \paragraph{Simplified Criteria} It is clear that, if the polarisation vectors $B^\pm$ are vanishing, all the information about entanglement is contained in the correlation matrix $C$.
 This happens if the individual leptons are not produced in a polarised state by the interaction due to, for example, separate conservation of $C$ and $P$ parities~\cite{Bernreuther:2015yna}.
-In that case, the $C$ matrix elements are also constrained, and indeed the correlation matrix is block-diagonal~\cite{Afik:2020onf}.
+In that case, the $C$ matrix elements is also constrained to be block-diagonal~\cite{Afik:2020onf}.
 Sufficient (but not necessary) conditions for Bell inequality violation and entanglement can be obtained from the Peres-Horodecki criterion~\cite{Peres:1996dw} with reference only to the diagonal elements of the $C$ matrix.
+For instance, for top pair production, the opening angle coefficient

+is used in Ref.~\cite{Maltoni:2024tul}, together with other simple linear combinations that have different relative signs of the $C_{ii}$ coefficients.

-We will not pursue this direction, because as we show in \cref{sec:ToyModel}, resurrection of interference is active only in the off-diagonal elements of the $C$ matrix.
+We will not pursue this direction, because as we showed in \cref{sec:ToyModel}, resurrection of interference is active only in the off-diagonal elements of the $C$ matrix.
 Moreover, EW interactions violate both $P$ and $C$ parities.